The Year of the Breaches

-One of the largest was Facebook, with 419 million affected users.
+One of the largest was Facebook Data Breaches, with 419 million affected users.
 The database was available to anyone, and it also included Facebook IDs!
 To this day, there’s no information about the owner of the server.
 Of course, the server and database we’re removed quickly.

-The Desjardins breach isn’t as significant, but it affected a lot of people in Quebec.
+The Desjardins breach isn’t as significant, but it affected a lot of people in Quebec with its privacy leak.
 There are 4.2 million people affected, and that information could have easily landed on the dark web.
 It was on the news, in the newspaper and on the radio.
 Someone internally had access to pull information from people and exfiltrated the information outside of the organization.

 Steps that anyone can take to make their digital life safer online.